hack4impact-upenn/ios-base/README.md

 ```
 $  brew install heroku
 ```
+(If you don't have homebrew, you can get it here: https://brew.sh)

 Set up the Parse server using this tutorial https://medium.com/@timothy_whiting/setting-up-your-own-parse-server-568ee921333a.
 This should be done once at the beginning of the project by the PM or TL.
 Once this is done, do not commit the parse-server-example code to your repository.
 Also, you may use the Hack4Impact Heroku account for the Heroku deployment.
 You may also use the Hack4Impact Mlab account.